kornia.geometry.conversions#

 • dst_pix_trans_src_pix (Tensor) – homography/ies from source to destination to be denormalized. \((B, 3, 3)\)

-• dsize_src (Tuple[int, int]) – size of the source image (height, width).
+• dsize_src (tuple[int, int]) – size of the source image (height, width).

-• dsize_dst (Tuple[int, int]) – size of the destination image (height, width).
+• dsize_dst (tuple[int, int]) – size of the destination image (height, width).

 Return type: